quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 - `autoexec.cfg`: Cvars specific to to all or a group of your servers
 - `*.factories`: Cvars specific to a game mode like the damage of a weapon

+In this section we do not cover factories but in the next one.

 Your main work horses are command line parameters in the form of Docker environment variables and the `autoexec.cfg`.
 But of course you can also alter the standards in the `server.cfg` which you will then hopefully contribute to the Quake Live Server Standards repository if you found that they are good.
 Also feel free to fiddle around with the game mode specific cvars.

-Apart from a lot of minqlx cvars, the `autoexec.cfg` for most invites you to set your rcon and stats password, which will then apply to all of your Quake Live servers.
+Apart from a lot of minqlx cvars, the `autoexec.cfg` mostly invites you to set your rcon and stats password.

 If you need more than `autoexec.cfg` file because for example you are hosting Free For All and Duel servers, just create a second one and rename the original one.
+Feel free to adjust anything as you need it.
+It is your own working directory.

+### factories

 ### access.txt